net-cat/kiosk-scripts/README.md

 6. Kiosk user's default session will be set to fluxbox.
 7. Kiosk user's password will be scrambled.
 8. Kiosk user will be set to auto-login.
-9. A "connect_kiosk_wifi" script will be installed in /usr/local/bin.
+9. A "connect_wifi" script will be installed in /usr/local/bin.
 It's configuration file will be placed in /etc/kiosk.conf.
 A sudoers file will be added to /etc/sudoers.d to allow the kiosk user to execute that script.
 10. run_kiosk will be installed in /usr/local/bin.
 This script does not need